-Work with more than one organization, and want to keep tasks, chat and billing separated?
+Work with more than one business, and want to keep tasks, chat and billing separated?
 Creating another organization in Flow is the way to go.

-If you work with different organizations and want to keep not only your tasks and chat separated, but your billing as well, creating another organization is the way to go.
-You’ll use all the same login information, but no data created in other teams will be accessible while in another organization and billing is not shared between organizations.
-If you want to work with other organizations but have billing remain under one plan, you may want to create a new team instead.
+If you work with different businesses and want to keep not only your tasks and chat separated, but your billing as well, creating another organization is the way to go.
+You’ll use all the same information to login, but none of the data created in other organizations will be accessible between them, and billing information is not shared between.
+If you want to work with other businesses but keep billing under one plan, you may want to create a new team instead.

-To create an organization click the v icon next to your organization name on the left side of the blue nav bar to open up the Preferences dropdown and then select “Account Preferences.”1
+To create an organization click the v icon next to your organization name on the left side of the blue nav bar to open up the Preferences dropdown and then select “Account Preferences.”

 Note that this option will only appear if you are not a member of an organization that is currently on a trial.

 You can also select which chat tool, if any, you and your team will use.
-Currently, you can choose to use Flow's native chat tool, integrate with Slack (if you already have an account), or select neither if your team has another, more superior system in place.5
+Currently, you can choose to use Flow's native chat tool, integrate with Slack (if you already have an account), or select neither if your team has another system in place.

 Finally, you can enter the email addresses of the teammates you plan to work with in this new space.
 If you haven't quite decided yet, don't worry.
-You can at any time invite more users to your organization on the People page, directly from a team, chat or project invitation form.
+You can invite more users to your organization at any time on the People page, directly from a team, chat or project invitation form.